ways/volumio-nfc/README.md

 ## Todo

+* Move tag list to separate file.
-* It would be very nice if all this could be turned into a proper volumio plugin
+* It would be very nice if all this could be turned into a proper volumio plugin.